Baker calls Mass. ‘national hot spot for COVID-19 infections,’ announces plan to ‘dramatically’ boost testing

 The health centers in Boston include the East Boston Community Health Center, Codman Square, Whittier, and DotHouse.

-Baker said 30 community health centers have also agreed to participate in the state’s contact tracing program designed to try to track down individuals who may have come in contact with someone diagnosed with COVID-19.
+Baker added that 30 community health centers have agreed to participate in the state’s contact tracing program designed to try to track down individuals who may have come in contact with someone diagnosed with COVID-19.

 Cellphone calls from the contract tracing program will show up on phones as “MA COVID Team” and won’t be blocked by caller ID.
 Baker urged anyone who gets a call to answer it.

+“This activity is not an attempt to invade anyone’s privacy, and we’re certainly not sharing anyone’s private information with anyone beyond the public health officials,” said John Welch of the MAS COVID Response.

-Baker added that the state has seen a “modest” increase in coronavirus hospitalizations, a piece of data that his administration watches “most closely.”
+Baker continued that the state has seen a “modest” increase in coronavirus hospitalizations, a piece of data that his administration watches “most closely.”

-As of Wednesday, there are 3,872 infected patients hospitalized statewide.
+As of Wednesday, there were 3,872 infected patients hospitalized statewide.
 Out of 18,000 hospital beds at facilities across the state, 56 percent are unoccupied, according to Baker.

 “If we move too quickly, we risk moving the progress that we’ve made so far.
 Our healthcare workers are pushing back against the virus and they need us to push back too,” Baker said.
 “We owe it to them, our parents, our friends, and our neighbors to keep up the fight and to win.
 We’ll get through this and we will come out stronger on the other side but everyone needs to do their part and understand that we need the facts on the ground to drive our decision making.”